Types of Weight Loss Surgical Procedures

-Several proven surgical options for weight loss are available at Inova Fair Oaks Hospital.
+Several proven bariatric surgery procedures for weight loss are available at Inova Fair Oaks Hospital.
 Our nationally recognized and highly experienced bariatric surgeons will expertly guide you as you evaluate the weight loss surgical treatment that suits your lifestyle and overall health.

 Laparoscopic gastric banding